 Fast and Slow Time presents a series of fleeting, seemingly arbitrary moments which are in fact chosen within a precise set of parameters, and re-presented through a painstaking process.
 Taken together, these come to represent a reflection on the very nature and action of time and memory.”
 (Scource).

-No 27.
-Floodtide; John Eacott; 2014 – an running (Thames River UK) and participants elsewhere
+Floodtide; John Eacott; 2014 – and running.
+(Thames River UK) and other locations.

 Sonification of tidal flow